 Musensaal in the Albertina

-The Musensaal, the imposing heart of the Albertina, impresses with its neoclassical interior with precious stucco marble cladding, gilded double doors and five magnificent crystal chandeliers.
-The representative center of the Habsburg state rooms is adorned by the life-size sandstone figures of Apollo and the nine muses, which were created by Joseph Klieber after models by Antonio Canova.
-The privileged location in the heart of the city center, not far from the Vienna State Opera and St. Stephen’s Cathedral, makes candlelight concerts ideally accessible here.
-The Karlsplatz subway station (U1, U2, U4) is just a 3-minute walk away, as is bus line 2A, which stops at Albertinaplatz.
+The Musensaal, the impressive heart of the Albertina, captivates with its classicist interior featuring precious stucco marble paneling, gilded double doors, and five magnificent crystal chandeliers.
+The representative center of the Habsburg state rooms is adorned with life-size sandstone figures of Apollo and the nine muses, created by Joseph Klieber based on models by Antonio Canova.
+The privileged location in the heart of the city center, not far from the Vienna State Opera and St. Stephen’s Cathedral, makes candlelight concerts here easily accessible.
+The Karlsplatz subway station ( U1, U2, U4) is only a 3-minute walk away, as is the 2A bus line with the Albertinaplatz stop.

 Address: Albertinaplatz 1

-The Weltmuseum Wien, Austria’s largest ethnographic museum, is located in the magnificent Neue Hofburg in the Corps de Logis and houses over 400,000 objects from all over the world in 14 modern exhibition rooms.
-The impressive building, which dates from 1881 to 1913, combines neo-baroque architecture with contemporary exhibition concepts and was reopened as the Weltmuseum Wien in 2017 following extensive renovations.
-The listed columned hall with its glass roof and remarkable frescoes by Eduard Veith offers an unforgettable ambience for candlelight concerts.
-Its central location on Heldenplatz, not far from the Vienna State Opera, makes it easy to reach – the Volkstheater subway station (U2, U3) is just a 3-minute walk away.
+The Weltmuseum Wien, Austria’s largest ethnographic museum, is housed in the magnificent Neue Hofburg in the Corps de Logis and contains over 400,000 objects from all over the world in 14 modern exhibition rooms.
+The impressive building, constructed between 1881 and 1913, combines neo-baroque architecture with contemporary exhibition concepts and was reopened as the Weltmuseum Wien in 2017 after extensive renovation.
+The listed columned hall with its glass roof and remarkable frescoes by Eduard Veith offers an unforgettable setting for candlelight concerts.
+Its central location on Heldenplatz, not far from the Vienna State Opera, makes it easily accessible—the Volkstheater subway station ( U2, U3) is only a 3-minute walk away.

 Address: Heldenplatz